 Personally speaking, that is by far a better deal than trying to save a few hundred dollars on a replica and run the risk of receiving a sub-par item.

 Trust me – an original Tacori ring is worth every penny paid.

 If you are interested in getting a Tacori setting, the only way to go about doing it is to purchase one via an authorized retailer.
 Remember, a ring setting itself isn’t complete unless there is a center stone to complement it.

-As an analogy, I always liken a branded setting as the chasis of a high performance Ferrai car and the center diamond as the engine powering it.
+As an analogy, I always liken a branded setting as the chassis of a high-performance Ferrai car and the center diamond as the engine powering it.
 Does it make sense to pay for a branded setting only to match it with a mediocre center stone?

 Now, there are plenty of jewelry retailers but only a handful that actually deal with super ideal cut diamonds.
 White Flash happens to be the only authorized seller specializing in high performance diamonds.